Hosting

 Start the Gateway

-Configure the Gateway for the Box network and start it in the background:
+Keep the Gateway on loopback for the SSH tunnel, then start one unsupervised process in the background:

 bash

-openclaw config set gateway.bind lannohup openclaw gateway > gateway.log 2>&1 &
+openclaw config set gateway.bind loopbacknohup openclaw gateway run > gateway.log 2>&1 &openclaw doctor --json

 With the SSH tunnel active, open the dashboard URL locally: